 - Boundary rigidity of negatively-curved asymptotically hyperbolic surfaces, submitted.
 For an asymptotically hyperbolic manifold, it is possible to define a notion of renormalized length between two points on the boundary at infinity.
 We show that two asymptotically hyperbolic surfaces (M,g) and (M,g’) with negative curvature are determined by their marked renormalized lengths in the following sense: if the lengths agree, then there exists an isometry i defined on the compactification of M which fixes the boundary and such that i^*g’=g.

-- On the s-injectivity of the X-ray transform for manifolds with hyperbolic trapped set, submitted.
+- On the s-injectivity of the X-ray transform for manifolds with hyperbolic trapped set, to appear in Nonlinearity.
 In this article, we study the X-ray transform (XRT) on smooth compact manifolds with strictly convex boundary, no conjugate points and a hyperbolic trapped set.
 A prototype for these is given by surfaces with convex boundary and negative curvature.
 We prove an equivalence principle between the s-injectivity of the XRT and the surjectivity of a certain operator over the set of solenoidal tensors.
 We then deduce the s-injectivity of the XRT on tensors of any order in the case of such manifolds in dimension 2.